Author: Lem Chuck Moth

 The Cultural Factor

 The Hoabinhian culture left traces of ancient sites discovered by archeology through out Southeast Asia.
 In some deposits, the shipped stones are mixed with sharply polished instrument characteristic of Bacsonian industry (Discovered in the mountainous of Bac-Son, Tonkin) along with a little cord-marked pottery and some bone implements.
 On the eastern coast of Sumatra, axes ground on one side seem to date from the same period.
 These people occupied Indochina mainly between 130 to 5 thousands years ago.
 They had a foraging lifestyle with agriculture development in later phases.
 In some of the Hoabinhian and Bacsonian sites, human remains were also found exhibiting characteristic features that relate them to the Australian and Papuan-Melanesian races.
 Others appeared to be of Indonesian type, already showing some of the Mongoloid characteristic that were later to increase (ISSA: The Land and its Inhabitants: P.6).
 It indicates the Hoabinhian people were already of mix race of both Austric and Mongoloid.
 The finding misled scholars to concept the importance of the Austronesian speakers in shaping up the Southern Culture to the extend that the Polynesians were thought to be derived from them.
-As mentioned earlier, the holder of the Hoabinhian culture was proved to be the Austroasiatic speaking people.
-The Austronesian speakers had little contribution to the southern culture as evidences of the flood myth show divine authority taking control over their communities.
+As mentioned earlier, the holders of the Hoabinhian culture were proved to be the Austroasiatic speaking people.
+The Austronesian speakers had little contribution to the southern culture as evidences of the flood myth show divine authority taking control over their communities from the start.
 The most important finding of all was the pottery found at Ban Xiang, which according to anthropology was the set-point of a new progression of human civilization into a new phase in the history of mainland Indochina.
 Discovered in northeast Thailand's Udonthani province, the site contained a preserved dig site with broken pottery and a museum featuring skeletal remains to Bronze Age gifts for the dead.
 The artifacts were dated to be from 2100 BC for the oldest and to 200 AD for the newest, indicating a continuos settlement of the culture at the actual site since at least the early 2nd millennium BC.
-At first thought as Hoabinhian, we shall relate the archeology site of Ban-Chieng to a more sophisticate Kun-Lun culture (or Kun-Lun as mentioned later in Chinese texts).
+It was first thought to be from the Hoabinhian Culture, but its advanced pottery feature convinced us that it related to a more sophisticate Tian culture (Kun-Lun in Chinese) of later development.
 As its name implied, the culture was originated at the Kun-Lun range of mount Himalayas where a catastrophic event had brought the survivors of the Great Flood to take refuge from drowning.
-Under the assistance of a divine figure named Samantha, evidences show that a new religion along with its cultural application had been developed to propel humanity to the next Yuga to come.
+Under the assistance of a divine figure named Samanta, evidences show that a new religion along with its cultural application had been developed to propel humanity to the next Yuga to come.
 Known as the Man Culture, Brahmanism brought humanity to the next level.
 Contrary to common belief that Southeast Asian indigenous people were animistic, evidences of more advanced religious belief were also found in their customs and day-to-day lifestyle.
 One such tradition was concerning the existence of higher authorities that were still revered among remnants of the Hoabinhian people.
 The Bahnars are classified as a Khmer-Mon group in terms of language, customs and physical appearance.
 Scholars believe that modern Khmer language incorporated many of Bahnaric features and vocabularies.
 The Bahnar Roh, one of the subgroups, had a legend explaining the spreading of the early Austroasiatic culture among the communities on both the plain and the hills tribesmen by a god named Bok Kei (MGRV: The Bahnar: Legendary History).

 The god Bok Kei, having created the earth, searched unsuccessfully among the lesser gods to rule over the New World.
 His two Children, a boy and a girl, playing nearby, observed their father's dilemma and offered to take the job.
 Before sending them to the earth, the father took them on a pleasure trip to the moon.
 There he put each child into a drum, and hurled it down to the earth.